-School Fravel Plans
+School Travel Plans

-School travel plans bring together all kinds of initiatives and offers, all aiming to help more pupils travel to school by the most sustainable ways.
+School Travel Plans, owned by the school but fully supported for free by Essex County Council, address the traffic issues schools experience by encouraging and enabling safer, greener and healthier modes of travel.
 This might be "active travel" - walking, scootering or cycling - or, if you live a bit further from your school, car sharing, public transport or "park-and-stride".
 The school travel plan aims to knock down the barriers for students and their families to travel by these modes.